meetbryce/unify/docs/IMPORTING_DATA.md

 # Importing data

-The core functionality of Unify is to import data from connected cloud systems via Adapters.
+The core functionality of Unify is to import data from connected cloud systems via Connectors.
 We also support importing file data from local or cloud hosted file systems.

 Basic importing is handled either implicitly by `select`ing from a mapped table or by